 Remo joined Watsi on October 8th, 2017.
 Four years ago, Remo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Remo's most recent donation traveled 4,000 miles to support Hashim, a first grade student from Tanzania, to fund leg surgery so he can be active and play.
+Remo's most recent donation traveled 3,700 miles to support Clement, a hardworking farmer from Kenya, to fund surgery to heal his fracture so he can walk and work again to support his family.

 Hashim is a seven-year-old student and the third-born child in his family of three children.
 Hashim started his primary school education early this year and he is currently in grade one.
 His mother is concerned he may have learning challenges as he has delayed talking in comparison to his younger sibling.
 Hashim’s mother is a single mom who works hard selling vegetables for a living.
 Hashim has been diagnosed with bilateral genu varus, where his legs bow outward so that his knees do not touch.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
 As a result, he gets tied after a short walk and experiences pain.
 Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Hashim.
 The procedure is scheduled to take place on October 7th.
 Treatment will hopefully restore Hashim's mobility, allow him to participate in a variety of activities, and greatly decrease his risk of future complications.
 Hashim’s mother says “It is through people’s kindness, help, and support for us to make it here to Plaster house.
 Please help my son.”